Same-day peptide prescription questions

 1

-Complete intake with goals, medical history, medications, allergies, pregnancy context, prior side effects, labs or records when relevant, and shipping needs.
+Complete intake with goals, medical history, medications, allergies, pregnancy context, prior side effects, labs or records when relevant, payment questions, state availability, and shipping needs.

 2

-A licensed clinician reviews whether telehealth is appropriate, whether more records or labs are needed, and whether treatment should be declined, delayed, or referred.
+A licensed clinician reviews whether telehealth is appropriate, whether more records or labs are needed, and whether treatment should be approved, declined, delayed, changed, or referred to local care.

 3